If you have a priority housing need, you may apply for priority housing assistance.

 The Department has a responsibility to maintain consistency, fairness and balance between the competing needs of applicants on the normal waiting list and those on the priority list.

 While every effort is made to allocate housing according to the applicant's preferred location and type of accommodation, this is not always possible.
-The ability to allocate property depends on a vacancy occurring, so some compromise may be necessary.
-In such instances, a property in other areas as close as possible to the preferred location may be offered.
+A property in other areas as close as possible to the preferred location may be offered.

 It should be recognised that priority assistance is not emergency or crisis accommodation.
 The Department's Customer Services Officers can assist applicants to locate agencies offering crisis accommodation.